256dpi/fire/README.md

 ## Example

-An example application that uses the fire framework to build an JSON API that is consumed by an Ember Application can be found here: <https://github.com/256dpi/fire-example>.
+An example application that uses the fire framework and the fire-auth add-on to build an JSON API that is consumed by an Ember Application can be found here: <https://github.com/256dpi/fire-example>.

 ## Installation